Wantagh, New York: 18th century

 The Samuel and Elbert Jackson House was listed on the National Register of Historic Places in 2006.

 The oldest cemetery in Wantagh is the Jackson Cemetery, located just north of the St. Frances de Chantal Roman Catholic Church on Wantagh Avenue.
 There are 63 confirmed graves that include descendants from the Seaman and Jackson families, with the most notable including Thomas Jackson, who served in the Revolutionary War in the Second New York Regiment and participated in the Battle of Long Island and the storming of Fort St. George under Major Talmadge in 1780, and who was the original landowner of the site of land around the Wantagh Public Library; and General Jacob Seaman Jackson, a brigadier general in the War of 1812 and senior warden of Long Island's first chartered Masonic lodge in 1797.

 The Rierson burial plot was located in what has been redeveloped into Bunker Avenue.
-This cemetery includes members of the Rierson family who were Loyalists during the Revolutionary War.
+This cemetery includes members of the Rierson family who were Loyalists during the American Revolutionary War.

 The Jerusalem Society of Friends Cemetery is located behind (east of) the current Christian Tabernacle Church.
 The Society of Friends were Quakers who maintained meeting houses in Jericho, Bethpage, and Hempstead, and met in then-Jerusalem as early as 1697.
 Capt.
 John Seaman allowed the Society to conduct meetings on his land in 1699, but the congregation later traveled to Bethpage to worship.

+19th century

 The Jerusalem Society of Friends purchased land from another Seaman, Arden Seaman, and then constructed their own meeting house on the site of the current Christian Tabernacle Church in 1827, and added the cemetery in 1861.
 By the 1940s, the congregation had dwindled significantly, and the property was sold in 1952 to the newly formed Wantagh Baptist Church and then recently sold to the newly formed Christian Tabernacle Church in 2007.
 The cemetery contains the graves of three Civil War veterans: Lt.
 H.R.
 Jackson, Gilbert Seaman, of the 139th Regiment of NY Volunteers, and Charles Wilson, of the 119th Regiment of NY Volunteers and who was wounded in Gettysburg.

+The St. John of Jerusalem Cemetery served the German Methodists, who moved to Jerusalem from New York City around 1850 to farm.
+The cemetery can be found west of Wantagh Avenue a few hundred yards north of North Jerusalem Road (now North Wantagh).
+The congregation began to meet in 1854 and held services entirely in German.
+The cemetery was constructed in 1862 and was intended only for use by congregation members and their families.